Lalabot77/LalaLaunchPlugin/Docs/FuelTab_LeaderPaceFlow.md

 - **Session change / snapshot reset:** `ResetSnapshotDisplays()` clears `LiveLeaderPaceInfo`, `AvgDeltaToLdrValue`, and sets `LeaderDeltaSeconds` to 0.0 along with other live snapshot fields.
 - **Feed loss:** In `UpdateLiveFuelCalcs`, if leader timing drops (`leaderLastLapSec <= 0` with stored samples), leader pace state is cleared so downstream calculations do not reuse stale values.
 - **No live pace:** When `avgSeconds <= 0` or `leaderAvgPace <= 0` in `ApplyLiveLapPaceEstimate`, leader delta text is set to "-" and `LeaderDeltaSeconds` is reset.
+- **No RSC / no leader:** When no class-leader sample is available, UI fields stay at "-", `LeaderDeltaSeconds` remains 0, and strategy validation treats leader pace as unavailable rather than invalid.

+## Known current symptom
+- On this branch, SimHub replay shows no leader delta on the Fuel tab even though telemetry contains leader information.
+For the UI to display a value, `LiveLeaderAvgPaceSeconds` must be > 0 and `LeaderDeltaSeconds` / `AvgDeltaToLdrValue` must be populated in `ApplyLiveLapPaceEstimate`.

+## Unsupported sources (documented only)
+- SimHub exposes `GameRawData.SessionData.DriverInfo.DriversXX.CarClassEstLapTime`, but these are **not** used because the plugin cannot reliably identify the correct class leader in multi-class sessions.
+Only the RSC class-leader integration is supported for leader pace.

 ## Known current symptom
 - On this branch, SimHub replay shows no leader delta on the Fuel tab even though telemetry contains leader information.
 For the UI to display a value, `LiveLeaderAvgPaceSeconds` must be > 0 and `LeaderDeltaSeconds` / `AvgDeltaToLdrValue` must be populated in `ApplyLiveLapPaceEstimate`.